varnish/Varnish-Book/varnish_book.rst

         For both ``-T`` and ``-a``, you do not need to specify an IP, but can use ``:80`` to tell Varnish to listen to port 80 on all IPs available.
-Make sure you don't forget the colon, as ``-a 80`` will tell Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
+Make sure you do not forget the colon, as ``-a 80`` tells Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
 This is a result of the underlying function that accept this kind of syntax.